Tilting train: Japanese designs

-This generation of designs has seen some popularity overseas - the 8000 series serves as the basis of the Electric Tilt Train built for Queensland Rail's Cape Gauge network.
+This generation of designs has seen some popularity overseas—the 8000 series serves as the basis of the Electric Tilt Train built for Queensland Rail's Cape Gauge network.
 The 885 series, built as part of the Hitachi A-train family, serves as the basis of the Taiwanese TEMU1000 series tilting EMU for Taroko Express services, and some non-tilting variants including the British Rail Class 395 and British Rail Class 801.

-Later developments in pneumatic active suspension - based on the DB Class 403 (1973) built decades earlier - created a generation of trains with more limited tilt (around 2°) but are more economical to build and easier to maintain.
-The experimental 300X Series built in 1995 developed into the N700 series, the first revenue-earning tilting Shinkansen unit in 2007.
-Applications to Shinkansen lines - which would not have benefitted greatly with mechanical tilting mechanisms due to their already shallow curves that allow high speeds - allowed for greater ride comfort, less track wear and slightly higher speeds leading to increased frequency.
+Later developments in pneumatic active suspension—based on the DB Class 403 (1973) built decades earlier—created a generation of trains with more limited tilt (around 2°) but are more economical to build and easier to maintain.
+The experimental 300X built in 1995 developed into the N700 series, the first revenue-earning tilting Shinkansen unit in 2007.
+Applications to Shinkansen lines—which would not have benefitted greatly with mechanical tilting mechanisms due to their already shallow curves that allow high speeds—allowed for greater ride comfort, less track wear and slightly higher speeds leading to increased frequency.
 The simplicity of this technology made it possible for smaller private operators to introduce tilting trains, such as the Odakyu 50000 series VSE, a luxurious sightseeing express train with active suspension introduced not to increase speeds but to enhance ride comfort; and even cheap enough to be applied to commuter stock, such as JR Hokkaido's KiHa 201 series, which improved speeds and frequencies on Sapporo's partly non-electrified suburban railway system.
-This is also one of the only applications of tilting technology on 'metro-style' commuter trains to date.
+This is also one of the only applications of tilting technology on 'metro-style' commuter trains to date..
+More modern and more numerous examples of active suspension and pneumatic tilting trains, include the 'limited express' EMUs E353 series for JR East.